maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Tapping on the small X button on top right of each application window, will close that particular app.

-When in the task switcher, the button in the :ref:`chapters/ui:The top-left area` switches to App menu (Task launcher) button.
+When in the task switcher, the button in the :ref:`chapters/ui:Top-left area` switches to App menu (Task launcher) button.

 .. tip:: To open the task switcher, you can also use the home button (if the device has it), see :ref:`chapters/devices:Device specific info [wip]`.